elsampsa/valkka-examples/dhcp/README.md

 Start [dhcp.bash](dhcp.bash) and keep it running - now your have a dhcp server that serves the cameras connected to the PoE switch

-Run [findsome.bash](findsome.bash) - this discovers the IP addresses of the cameras connected to the PoE switch
+Edit and run [findsome.bash](findsome.bash) - this discovers the IP addresses of the cameras connected to the PoE switch

 You can also edit [dhcpd.conf](dhcpd.conf) for setting fixed IP addresses for your cameras (after this you need to restart ``dhcp.bash``).